European Stocks Are Climbing

-US futures are now up: ahead of the open, the S&P 500 is 2.25 points higher, and the Dow is up 19 points.
+US futures are rising.
+The S&P is 10.75 points higher and the Dow is up 92 points.

-Later today the biggest single piece of economic data is the second estimate of US GDP.
-That’s out at 1.30 p.m.
-GMT, and economists are expecting a 3.3% annualised jump.
-Consumer spending figures are out at the same time, followed by consumer confidence at 3 p.m.
-GMT.
+It’s mostly quiet on the data front today.
+At 3 p.m.
+GMT (10 a.m.
+ET), the US releases its Labour Market Conditions Index for December, which should give an extra hint at the health of the American workforce.

 Business Insider Emails & Alerts